-For those who have submitted in the past please note that the Fischer and Cantor contests have been separated and many details have changed.
+For those who have submitted in the past please note that the Cantor contest is being honored with its own prize and some details have changed.
 Please read carefully.
 Eligible poets can submit to both contests.

 CANTOR SUBMISSION GUIDELINES

 Online Entry Form